milhnl/vis-backspace/README.md

     with 7 spaces will be left with 4 after pressing backspace.
   - Aligns even the cursor.
 This might not be important to you, but the cursor is also aligned to the first tabstop it encounters to its left.
+  - When `vis.options` is available, automatically disables itself when `expandtab` is false.

 #### Installation